 Step 3 – nutrients and additives

-The major drawback of preferring the deep water culture system is that you are necessitated to grow it at the temperature of no more than 17 to 20 degrees.
-This is one of the key reasons for why this hydroponic system is prevented in the outdoors like garden areas.
+The major drawback of preferring the deep water culture system is that you are necessitated to grow it at a temperature of no more than 17 to 20 degrees.
+This is one of the key reasons why this hydroponic system is prevented in the outdoors like garden areas.
 However, if you are growing the plants at home then the same method is quite preferable.
-Though you are not necessitated to get the new kind of nutrients for the plant, it is an essentiality to always examine and maintain the pH level of your solution.
+Though you are not necessitated to get the new kind of nutrients for the plant, it is essential to always examine and maintain the pH level of your solution.
 Generally, the ideal pH level is said to be 5, 8.

 The reservoir mainly requires draining out the entire water every after one or two weeks for its proper maintenance still if the grower can check the ppm/EC values on a regular basis then he doesn’t require draining the complete reservoir.
 Though the amount of nutrients that the plant needs are almost equivalent to that of the level of water they are dissolved in, the conditions are different in some cases i.e., the plant requires more water than the nutrients.